ijross/Project-4/README.md

 ./metacat myfile

 unfortunately, files must have some characters in them for metatag to work, it will not work on a completely empty file

+we have included a testing script call metatest.sh for the user to try